 Yes, you can prepay for a cremation.
 By selecting a funeral or cremation provider in advance, not only can you make your wishes known, you can also prepay for the cremation services in installments.
-Funeral homes, cremation providers and cemeteries don't typically offer payment plans at the time of need, but you are able to fund arrangements ahead of time with a payment plan.
+Funeral homes, cremation providers and cemeteries don't typically offer payment plans at the time of need, but you are able to.

 Can you prepay for a cremation memorial or funeral service?